brianglass/anastasis/files/wednesday_matins.md

 footnote">[3]</span></a> Luke 23:40-43.

 <a href="#_ftnref4" id="_ftn4"><span class="MsoFootnoteReference" style="mso-special-character:
 footnote">[4]</span></a> The story is told in great detail by Eusebius in his life of Constantine (Book 1, Chapters 28-31).
 He says he it from Constantine himself.
 The other contemporary account is by Lactantius in chapter 44 of his *De Mortibus Persecutorum*.
-This speaks only of a Â‘dreamÂ’ and nothing of the appearance of the Cross in the sky.
+This speaks only of a ‘dream’ and nothing of the appearance of the Cross in the sky.
 Both writers agree that the standard consisted of the *Chi-Rho*, in Eusebius this is made into a banner, or *labarum*, in Lactantius the soldiers are ordered to mark it on their shields.

 <a href="#_ftnref5" id="_ftn5"><span class="MsoFootnoteReference" style="mso-special-character:
 footnote">[5]</span></a> Galatians 6:14.